 Sikhs are represented nationally by the Sikh Council of New Zealand (SCNZ) and the rival Supreme Sikh Council of New Zealand.
 Tensions have arisen when Hindu organisations have claimed to include Sikhs under a Hindu identity.
 In 2007 SCNZ successfully defeated attempts by the Hindu Council of New Zealand to install Guru Granth Sahib in the Hindu Heritage Centre in Māngere, South Auckland.
 There is a New Zealand Sikh Women's Association in Auckland and a Sikh Centre in Manukau promoting greater interaction between Sikhs and the wider New Zealand community.
 The association sponsors annual competitions in painting, writing and phulkari, traditional Punjabi embroidery.

 Professor Hew McLeod, originally from Feilding, was a world authority on Sikh studies.
 In the 1950s he became a Christian missionary near the Indian city of Amritsar, the spiritual home of the Sikh people.
-McLeod learned the Punjabi language and wrote highly influential books overturning long-held views on the origins of the Sikh religion.
+McLeod learned the Punjabi language and wrote highly influential books in which he overturned long-held views on the origins of the Sikh religion.
 He later pioneered oral-history techniques to record the history of Sikhs in New Zealand.

 Sikhs in New Zealand place a particular emphasis on Anzac Day commemorations, when they remember Sikh combatants at Gallipoli.
 They are also active in interfaith dialogue.

-Prominent Sikhs include Sukhi Turner, the mayor of Dunedin from 1999 to 2004, and Kanwal Singh Bakshi, who became the first Sikh MP in 2008.
+Prominent Sikhs include Sukhi Turner, the mayor of Dunedin from 1995 to 2004, and Kanwaljit Singh Bakshi, who became New Zealand’s first Sikh MP in 2008 when he was elected on the National Party list.

 Jewish communities arose in Auckland and Wellington in the early years of European settlement.
 The first Jewish religious service was held in Auckland in 1841.
 These settlers were almost all Ashkenazim (European Jews).
 Other Jewish communities were established in Christchurch, Dunedin, Nelson, Hokitika and Timaru.
 By 1901 New Zealand Jews numbered about 1,600.
 Since then the community has grown steadily, especially with the arrival of refugees from Nazi Germany before and after the Second World War.
 In 2013 the figure was nearly 7,000.
 Recent Jewish immigrants have come mainly from the former Soviet Union, South Africa and Israel.